jgreathouse9/FDIDTutorial/StataVignette.md

 _dta:
   1. The selected units are "Montana, Colorado, Nevada, Connecticut,"
 ```

+Note of course that this does not purport to be a comprehensive analysis of tobacco policy in this setting, it is purely for demonstration using additional examples that [Abadie (2010)](https://doi.org/10.1198/jasa.2009.ap08746) had to skip over.

 We may also use the standard error of the pointwise treatment effect coefficient to create event-study style plots, complete with 95% confidence intervals.
 In the future, I may make this an option as well, along with [Cohort ATT](https://cran.r-project.org/web/packages/did/vignettes/TWFE.html) options, using [the not-yet treated units](https://bcallaway11.github.io/did/articles/multi-period-did.html) as controls, or other features that would make ```fdid``` appealing to a wider audience.

 Okay, so that's it for the vignette.
-No doubt people will have questions, suggestions, ideas, or concerns, so you may contact me as ususal.
+No doubt people will have questions, suggestions, ideas, or errors to report, concerns, so you may contact me as ususal.

 # Contact
 - Jared Greathouse: <jgreathouse3@student.gsu.edu> (see [my website](https://jgreathouse9.github.io/))
-- Kathy Li: <kathleen.li@mccombs.utexas.edu>